sdslabs/sdslabs.github.com/_drafts/how-does-sdslabs-work.md

 workflowy is an excellent place to chalk out ideas and hold brainstorming sessions in writing easily.
-Workflowy keeps track of most of our administration related stuff, with tenders, management contacts etc stored there
+Workflowy keeps track of most of our administration related stuff, with tenders, management contacts etc stored there.
+A daily log of our changes on workflowy is forwarded to our google-group so everyone is kept in the loop about any changes made there.

 **Presence** : Presence is our automated presence detection system.
  A very common question we found on chat was asking "who all is in lab?".